 Income Taxes - In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 749): Intra-Entity Transfers of Assets Other Than Inventory.
 The ASU requires the reporting entity to recognize the tax expense from the sale of an asset in the seller's tax jurisdiction when the transfer occurs, even though the pre-tax effects of the transactions are eliminated in consolidation.
 Any deferred tax asset that arises in the buyer's jurisdiction would also be recognized at the time of the transfer.
-The ASU is effective for annual periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
-The Company is currently evaluating the potential effects of adoption of ASU 2016-16 on the Company's condensed consolidated financial statements.
+The ASU is effective for reporting periods beginning after December 15, 2017.
+The Company adopted this ASU on January 1, 2018, and it did not have a material impact on its condensed consolidated financial statements.